-- 1. The Board of Appeal may confirm the impugned decision of the Agency or may remit the case to the competent body of the Agency. - 2.
-If the Board of Appeal remits the case to the competent body of the Agency in accordance with Article 28(5) of Regulation (EU) 2019/942, the latter shall be bound by the reasoning in the decision of the Board of Appeal save in so far as a change in circumstances occurs. - 3.
-An appeal lodged pursuant to Article 28(1) of Regulation (EU) 2019/942 shall not have suspensory effect.
-The Board of Appeal may, however, if it considers that circumstances so permit, order the Agency to suspend the application of the contested decision.
-The latter is without prejudice to the provisions under Article 27 of these Rules of Procedure on suspension of the application of the contested decision by the Board of Appeal.
+1. The Board of Appeal may exercise any power which lies within the competence of the Agency.

+If the Board of Appeal remits the case to the competent body of the Agency in accordance with Article 19(5) of Regulation (EC) No 713/2009, the latter shall be bound by the reasoning in the decision of the Board of Appeal save in so far as a change in circumstances occurs.

+2. An appeal lodged pursuant to Article 19(1) of Regulation (EC) No 713/2009 shall not have suspensory effect.
+The Agency may, however, if it considers that circumstances so permit, suspend the application of the contested decision.